Requiem (Rutter): Recordings

 Stephen Cleobury conducted the Requiem with the Choir of King's College, Cambridge, and the City of London Sinfonia, combined with several shorter chorale works by Rutter for choir, some with organist Robert Quinney, others with brass band Wallace Collection.

 The version with ensemble was recorded in 2002 by Timothy Brown conducting the Choir of Clare College with members of the City of London Sinfonia and organist Nicholas Rimmer, combined with other music by Rutter.

+Selected international performances

+Rutter's Requiem has entered the international choral and orchestral repertory, with documented performances by professional, collegiate, festival and community ensembles in different countries.
+Selected later performances include: